Key Evaluation Points-Pets

 Key Evaluation Points-Handler

-1. It is best that your pet has lived with you for at least one year, and must be at least one year of age.
-No other person may evaluate other than the pet's owner.
+1. Your pet must have lived with you for at least one year, and must be at least one year of age.
+No other person may evaluate as Handler other than the pet's owner.

 2. Handlers must disclose any training the dog has been exposed to for personal protection.
 Schutzhund sport training falls into this category.